 Character meals are an important part of a Disney vacation for many travelers.
-Character dining gives you a chance to take photos and get autographs from multiple characters in a short period of time while taking a break from lines and the heat (or rain or cold, depending on the season).
+Character dining gives you a chance to interact with multiple characters in a short period of time while taking a break from lines and the heat (or rain or cold, depending on the season).
 Even though these experiences can be a little pricier than other dining options at Disney parks, the benefits often greatly outweigh the few extra bucks.

 My family almost always makes time for at least one character meal on every Disney trip we take.
-Since Disneyland is the resort we visit most often, we’ve experienced all of the character dining meals in Anaheim and can offer up some valuable comparisons.
+Since Disneyland is the resort we visit most often, we’ve experienced all of the character dining meals in Anaheim (most of them multiple times!) and can offer up some valuable comparisons.
 I’ve created a handy printable below that summarizes the options in chart form so you can choose for your family too.